zigzaga00/python-notes/README.md

-# python-notes
-notes to help learn or reference python
+notes to help when learning python or programming and in need of a quick reference guide 🤠